Inks & the CMY colour model

 - Mid tones rely on the brilliance and transparency of the pigments and the reflectivity of the paper to produce fully saturated colours.

-A colour wheel is a circular diagram divided into segments, featuring primary colours, and used to visualize the result of colour mixing.
+- A colour wheel is a circular diagram divided into segments, featuring primary colours, and used to visualize the result of colour mixing.

 - Colour wheels can enhance understanding of colour relationships and assist with the accurate selection and reproduction of colours.

-- A colour wheel consists of segments representing primary colours.
+- A colour wheel starts with segments representing primary colours.
 Additional segments are added between them to explore the outcome of mixing adjacent primary colours.

 - By adding more segments between existing ones, further mixing of adjacent colours can be explored.